MrPeterJin/Road-to-Fullstack/README.md

 - [YouTube Clone](./youtube_clone/): A learn-by-doing html/css project.
 Following [HTML & CSS Full Course - Beginner to Pro](https://www.youtube.com/watch?v=G3e-cpL7ofc&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&ab_channel=SuperSimpleDev), this project has fully investigated the basic knowledge of HTML/CSS and clones the homepage of YouTube.
 (Started on May 27, 2023; Completed on May 28, 2023).
 After this project, I think I have a (sort of) basic understanding of HTML/CSS and will move on to the next project.

 - **Computer Networks and the Internet**: This is a theorem learning process.
 I go through it through the book [Computer Networking: a Top-Down Approach (8th edition), J.F.
 Kurose, K.W.
 Ross, Pearson, 2020.](https://github.com/ece-cohort/Computer-Networking-A-Top-Down-Approach-7th-Edition).
-(Started on May 29, 2023)
+(Started on May 29, 2023; Completed on Jul 17, 2023).
+After this project, I think I have a basic understanding of the Internet and was amazed about how the Internet works.